mykinde/mooduregister/README.md

      $pass = 'your_db_password';
 	  $port = 'your_db_port';

-5. Or copy to Drive C:
-start a direct php server from the terminal: php -S localhost:8000 -t C:/mooregister/ http://localhost:8000
+5. Or github extracted zip to copy to Drive C: start a direct php server from the terminal: php -S localhost:8000 -t C:/mooregister/ http://localhost:8000